coseguera/gym-timer/README.md

 ### To send commands to the timer on Mac/Linux
 1. Copy `src/gym-timer.sh` to your machine
 1. Make sure the file is executable by doing `chmod +x ./gym-timer.sh` (or if you need to use sudo `sudo chmod +x ./gym-timer.sh`)
 1. Send the command that you want to use!
+All commands have a 10 second countdown.

     Up:
     - `./gym-timer.sh up/3` or `./gym-timer.sh up/3/seconds` counts up 3 seconds.